Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Theories

-is the marginal likelihood (normalizing constant) of $\mathcal{M}_k$.
-As is shown above, $p_k(\mathbf{x}_{t}|\mathbf{y}_{1:t})$ may be not analytical.
-One can employ Monte Carlo methods, such as importance sampling \cite{bugallo2015adaptive,tokdar2010importance} and Markov Chain Monte Carlo (MCMC) \cite{brooks1998markov,gilks1995markov} to draw random samples from it, then get $\hat{\mathbf{x}}_{k,t}$ based on those samples, according to a criterion such as ML, MMSE or MAP.
+However, $p_k(\mathbf{x}_{t}|\mathbf{y}_{1:t})$ may not be analytically obtained.
+Monte Carlo methods like importance sampling \cite{bugallo2015adaptive,tokdar2010importance} or Markov Chain Monte Carlo (MCMC) \cite{brooks1998markov,gilks1995markov} can help draw random samples from it.
+The predicted value of $\mathbf{x}_{t}$ for $\mathcal{M}_k$, denoted by $\hat{\mathbf{x}}_{k,t}$, can be estimated via a criterion like ML, MMSE or MAP based on these samples.